 A limited number of on-campus and University-sponsored off-campus housing spaces are available for graduate students.
-The on-campus residences are single-occupancy suite-style rooms and are available to graduate students 29 years of age and younger.
-University-sponsored off-campus accommodations are for any graduate student and are single-occupancy rooms in one- or two-bedroom apartments.
+The on-campus residences are single-occupancy suite-style rooms and are available to full-time graduate students 29 years of age and younger.
+University-sponsored off-campus accommodations are for any full-time graduate student and are single-occupancy rooms in one- or two-bedroom apartments.
 Housing is only available for Marymount students and not spouses or families of the student.
-Residence life policies are described in the Student Handbook.
+Policies pertaining to housing and the Office of Campus and Residential Services are described in the Student Handbook.
 Please refer to this document for further information.